 Better Ingredients, Better Price

 The greatest reason for making your own facial scrub is closely related to knowledge of ingredients.
-By making it at home with natural ingredients you can ensure that chemicals and processed/artificial items (that are counterproductive to the health of your skin) are omitted.
-And even better- this can be made inexpensive at home more so than the products found in spas and health stores.
+By making it at home with natural ingredients you can ensure that chemicals and processed or artificial items—which are often counterproductive to the health of your skin—are omitted.
+Plus, you probably already have all of the ingredients in your kitchen pantry.

-Lavender has many anti-fungal and anti-inflammatory properties making it easy to soothe the skin in a natural way without clogging pores.
+Lavender boasts both anti-fungal and anti-inflammatory properties, which allows the herb to soothe the skin in a natural way without clogging pores.
 Plus, the aroma of lavender is well known to ease head pain and stress.
-The pure Vanilla extract is known to be a good source of antioxidants which can also help soothe skin and attempt to fight those unwanted signs of aging!
-Go spices go!
+Additionally, pure vanilla extract is a good source of antioxidants, which can also help soothe skin and attempt to fight those unwanted signs of aging.

 - 1/4 cup white sugar